pingcap/docs/how-to/scale/with-ansible.md

         > You cannot add the `#` character at the beginning of the line.
 Otherwise, the following configuration cannot take effect.

     2. Add `--join="http://172.16.10.1:2379" \`.
 The IP address (`172.16.10.1`) can be any of the existing PD IP address in the cluster.

-    3. Manually start the PD service in the newly added PD node:
+    3. Start the PD service in the newly added PD node:

         ```
         {deploy_dir}/scripts/start_pd.sh